| |

 Why was the Campaign launched?

 The Campaign on Safer Medication Use in Older Persons began as a collaborative effort to reduce the use of Beers List Drugs in long-term care homes across Ontario.
-Beers List medication use was flagged for potential improvement in recent reports of the Ontario Health Quality Council16 and the Ministry of Health and Long-Term Care17.
+Beers List medication use was flagged for potential improvement in recent reports of the Health Quality Ontario16 and the Ministry of Health and Long-Term Care17.
 Discussion with front line practitioners working in long term care also indicated a lack of awareness of these drugs.

 During the campaign planning process, it became clear that the scope of the campaign was too narrow.
 The partners therefore decided to expand the focus of the campaign to all older persons, since those living in the community and coming from hospital to long-term care are more likely to be on a Beers List drug.
 The partners also decided to expand beyond the Beers List to include a short list of other high risk drugs that have serious side effects and should be carefully monitored when used in older persons.